 GREENBELT, Md.
 (NASA) – In the high latitudes of the Northern Hemisphere, snow typically covers the land surface for nine months each year.
 The snow serves as a reservoir of water, and a reflector of the Sun’s energy, but recent decades have witnessed significant changes in snow cover extent.
-Studies of snow cover published in Geophysical Research Letters and the Arctic Report Card: Update for 2012 found that, between 1979 and 2012, June snow cover extent decreased by 17.6 percent per decade compared to the 1979–2000 average.
+Studies of snow cover published in and the found that, between 1979 and 2012, June snow cover extent decreased by 17.6 percent per decade compared to the 1979–2000 average.

 The maps on this page show June snow cover extent anomalies for every third year from 1967 through 2012.
 Each June’s snow cover is compared to the 1971–2000 mean.
 Above-average extent appears in shades of blue, and below-average extent appears in shades of orange.
 Toward the beginning of the series, above-average extents predominate.
 Toward the end of the series, below-average extents predominate.